mRcSchwering/magic-soup/docs/mechanics.md

 All reactions in this simulation are based on [Michaelis-Menten-Kinetics](https://en.wikipedia.org/wiki/Michaelis%E2%80%93Menten_kinetics).
 However, the possibility of a reverse reaction is allowed on the second step.
 In the simplest case enzyme (E) forms a complex (ES) with substrate (S) and modifies it to product (P).
-P and bind E again and react back to S.
+P can bind E again and react back to S.

 $$
 \text{E} + \text{S} \overset{k_1}{\underset{k_{-1}}{\rightleftharpoons}} \text{ES}